NeilKleistGao/sal/README.md

 # sal
-&lt;del>Shine A Light&lt;/del>Strong-typing Amended Lua is a strong-typing functional language translated to lua.
+<del>Shine A Light</del>Strong-typing Amended Lua is a strong-typing functional language translated to lua.